History of Black Rice or the Forbidden Rice:

 You can use 3 cups of water to soak 1 cup of black rice and leave it on the counter overnight.

 WITHOUT SOAKING: With that being said, you can cook black rice without soaking.
 The difference between soaked versus un-soaked black rice is going to be the time of cooking plus the benefits mentioned above.
 In either scenarios, we recommend giving black rice a good rinse under running cold tab water prior to cooking.
+This rice is also known as Karuppu Kavuni Arisi in Tamil Nadu and grown by some farmers now.

 Black Rice Cooking Instructions: